sayanee/blog/_posts/2014-02-03-ux-patterns.md

   <h2>3. emphasized selected item</h2>

   <p>This is a common pattern to emphasize the chosen item among a list.
-The subtle visual queue helps in pointing out the selection from a large data set.
+The subtle visual cue helps in pointing out the selection from a large data set.
 In the following demo, the entire row becomes colored when the user selects the checkbox.</p>

   <div class="demo">